Sunderland A.F.C. supporters

 Fans line the streets as the Sunderland team return home after winning the 1973 FA Cup Final.

-Sunderland A.F.C. supporters are the followers of Sunderland A.F.C. an English professional football club based in the city of Sunderland, Tyne and Wear.
+Sunderland A.F.C. supporters are the followers of Sunderland A.F.C., an English professional football club based in the city of Sunderland, Tyne and Wear.
 Sunderland A.F.C. were formed in 1879 and joined The Football League for the 1890–91 season.
 They experienced an immediate period of success with five league titles in a decade between 1892 and 1902, and added subsequent titles in 1913 and 1936.
-Supporters of the club, and people from Sunderland in general, are traditionally called Mackems, but during their near century long tenure at Roker Park they were also referred to as Rokerites and Rokermen.
+Supporters of the club, and people from Sunderland in general, are traditionally called Mackems.
+During their tenure at Roker Park, they were also referred to as Rokerites and Rokermen.

-According to the club there are over 70 branches of official Supporters' Clubs in England and around the world, including North Korea.
-The Official clubs are represented collectively by a Branch Liaison Council that was formed in the 1970s.
-In addition the club has had a SAFC Liaison Group (SLG) since 1994 that works with fans on club issues and an independent supporters group, the Red & White Army (RAWA).
+According to the club, there are over 70 branches of official supporters' clubs in England and around the world, including North Korea.
+The official clubs are represented collectively by a Branch Liaison Council that was formed in the 1970s.
+In addition, the club has had a SAFC Liaison Group (SLG) since 1994 that works with fans on club issues, as well as an independent supporters group, the Red & White Army (RAWA).

-The fans most enduring fanzine is A Love Supreme.
-It was first published in 1989 and has won several awards for best Fanzine.
-Since 2010 the online fanzine Roker Report has operated on the SB Nation blogging network.
+The club's longest running fanzine is A Love Supreme.
+It was first published in 1989 and has won several awards for best fanzine.
+Since 2010, the online fanzine Roker Report has operated on the SB Nation blogging network.
+The longest running fan podcast is Wise Men Say, which was featured heavily on the first season of the Netflix series, Sunderland 'Til I Die.
+It has run uninterrupted since 2013.

-Despite the club's size and being without connections to Mexico, the club has had a large number of Mexican fans since their promotion to the Premier League for the 2025–26 season.
+Despite the club's size and lack of connections to Mexico, the club has had a large number of Mexican fans since their promotion to the Premier League for the 2025–26 season.
 This is due to an online trend where Mexicans support a random European club to confuse international fans.